 Other project staff:

-Amalia Deck, RN, MSN, has worked as a research associate and administrator on the NLLFS since 1997.
-She is a registered nurse at the San Francisco General Hospital Birth Center, where she has attended over 400 births in the last six years.
+Amalia Deck, RN, MSN has worked as a research associate and administrator on the NLLFS since 1997.
+She is a registered nurse at the San Francisco General Hospital Birth Center since 2004.

 Heidi Peyser, MA, NLLFS collaborator from 2001–2009, and Executive Director from 2007–2009, holds a degree in LGBTQQ psychology, and has been a reviewer for the Journal of Lesbian Studies.
 She is a member of her local LGBT youth center's advisory board, providing strategies for outcome measurement.
 She currently coordinates cross-system technical assistance initiatives to improve the foster care system and to connect youth to employment.
 Ms. Peyser and her wife are raising twin sons.

-Carla Rodas, MPH, is a teacher and academic advisor at PACE Center for Girls, Palm Beach, Florida.
+Carla Rodas, MPH is a teacher and academic advisor at PACE Center for Girls, Palm Beach, Florida.
 PACE is a community-based, gender-responsive prevention, diversion and early intervention program serving 12- to 17-year-old girls.
 Ms. Rodas has a graduate degree in public health from San Diego State University.
-She has been with the NLLFS since 1994.
+She worked with the NLLFS from 1994-2012.
 Her other research interests include adolescent reproductive health.